As Russia mourns concert hall attack, some families are wondering if their loved ones are alive

 The Moscow Region's Emergency Situations Ministry posted a video Sunday showing equipment dismantling the damaged music venue to give rescuers access.

 Russian authorities arrested four suspected attackers on Saturday, Putin said in an nighttime address to the nation, among 11 people detained suspicion of involvement in the attack.
-He claimed they were captured while fleeing to Ukraine.
+He said that they were captured while fleeing to Ukraine.

 Though no court hearing has been officially announced, there was a heavy police presence around Moscow's Basmanny District Court on Sunday.
 Police tried to drive journalists away from the court.